Ninja Gaiden (2004 video game): Story

 Ryu infiltrates the Shadow Clan fortress to visit his uncle, clan leader Murai.
 During their chat, Ayane delivers news of a raid on the Hayabusa village.
 Fighting his way back to his village, Ryu encounters Doku, who has killed the Hayabusa shrine maiden Kureha and has taken the Dark Dragon Blade.
 Ryu is cut down by Doku with the stolen Blade, but he is brought back to life as a "soldier of revenge" by a falcon, the spiritual animal of the Hayabusa clan.

 Seeking vengeance for the death of his childhood friend, Ryu learns from Murai that the raiders are from the Vigoor Empire, a mysterious clan that takes refuge in the city of Tairon.
 Due to its exclusionist foreign policy, Ryu stows away on an airship to reach his destination.
 In Tairon, Ryu not only battles the Vigoor Empire clan but also monstrous enemies called Fiends and a rival clan called the Black Spider Clan that also seek the Dark Dragon Blade.
 Eventually, he meets Rachel, a Fiend Hunter who too seeks vengeance on Doku for turning her twin sister Alma into a Greater Fiend.
 In the background, Ryu is shadowed by Gamov and the Dark Disciple, two mysterious figures with an unknown motive.

-Ryu eventually encounters Alma and defeats her in a battle that wrecks the city but leaves her to Rachel's mercy.
+Ryu encounters Alma and defeats her in a battle that wrecks the city but leaves her to Rachel's mercy.
 Conversely, Rachel cannot bring herself to kill her sister, and instead is taken by Doku, who prepares to sacrifice her in a ritual to enhance Alma's power.
 However, in a strange turn of events, Alma sacrifices herself and rescues Rachel, destroying Doku's spirit in the process.
 With his dying breath, Doku casts the blood curse on Ryu, which turns his skin blue and eyes red.
 The only way to lift the curse is to kill the clan's leader, the Holy Vigoor Emperor.
 While Rachel mourns the death of Alma, Ryu storms the Imperial Palace and faces the Holy Vigoor Emperor in a fiery volcanic pit.
 Once the Emperor is destroyed, Ryu's curse is lifted and the realm begins to collapse.
 Ryu seizes the Dark Dragon Blade and ascends to the surface with the help of Rachel but in the process, he loses his grip on the evil Blade.

 Outside the Imperial Palace, the Dark Dragon Blade lands at the feet of the Dark Disciple, who takes it and kills Gamov.
 The Disciple reveals himself to be Murai and admits that the raid on Hayabusa village was part of his plan to restore the Blade's evil power, using souls harvested by Ryu.
 Drawing on the Blade, Murai transforms into a devil incarnate and attempts to kill his nephew.
 Ryu defeats Murai and shatters the Blade with the True Dragon Sword.
 Victorious, Ryu turns himself into a falcon and flies to the Hayabusa village.
-In the final scene, he places the Dragon Eye, used to enhance his sword, on Kureha's tombstone and disappears into the night.
+He places the Dragon Eye, used to enhance his sword, on Kureha's tombstone and disappears into the night.